MechanicalRock/mechanicalrock.github.io/_posts/2020-03-10-serverless-express-sls.md

 <center><img src="/img/express-sls/xray-trace-get.png" /></center>
 <br/>

-For those who followed our previous installment, you'll remember that to get all of the comments originally took around 1.6 seconds, when each comment was stored in S3.
+For those who followed our previous installment, you'll remember that to get all of the comments originally took around 1.6 seconds when each comment was stored in S3.
 This is significantly faster at 60ms per request.
 That's 26 times faster, which is a pretty big improvement.
 The moral of the story is to perhaps not use S3 in such a scenario - use DynamoDB.

 # Other Considerations and Commentary